susam/fxyt/README.md

  1. Can you add feature X to this project?

-    I have no intention to add additional features to this project.
-    The language implemented n this project is intentionally minimal.
+    I have no intention of adding new features to this project.
+The language defined and implemented by this project is intentionally minimal.
 Inspired by esoteric programming languages with concise instruction sets, this tiny drawing language is meant to serve as a challenge for creating interesting visuals using a limited set of commands.